harneetsahi/groceryProject/README.md

 Deployed at https://harneetsahi.github.io/groceryProject/

+# Grocery project
-Grocery projects serves as a ToDo list with options to add items to the list, edit, and delete.
+It serves as a ToDo list with options to add items to the list, edit, and delete.
 List items are stored in localStorage.